lablup/backend.ai-docs-webui/docs/overview/overview.rst

 Overview
 ========

-Backend.AI is an open source cloud resource management platform, which makes it easy to utilize virtualized compute resource clusters in a cloud or on-premises environment.
-The container-based GPU virtualization technology of Backend.AI supports the efficient use of GPUs by flexibly dividing one physical GPU, so that multiple users can use it at the same time.
+GPU Platform is an open source cloud resource management platform, which makes it easy to utilize virtualized compute resource clusters in a cloud or on-premises environment.
+The container-based GPU virtualization technology of GPU Platform supports the efficient use of GPUs by flexibly dividing one physical GPU, so that multiple users can use it at the same time.

-Backend.AI offers a variety of performance-driven optimizations for machine learning and high-performance computing clusters, along with management and research features to support a diverse users, including researchers, administrators, and DevOps.
+GPU Platform offers a variety of performance-driven optimizations for machine learning and high-performance computing clusters, along with management and research features to support a diverse users, including researchers, administrators, and DevOps.
 The Enterprise Edition adds support for multi-domain